mlange-42/chrono-photo/README.md

 If multiple outliers are found, one is selected according the description in [Pixel selection among outliers](#pixel-selection-among-outliers).

-If the distance of the outlier to the median is below the upper threshold (second number in `--threshold abs/0.05/0.2`), the pixel color is blended between background and outlier (linear).
+If the distance of the outlier to the median is between lower and upper threshold (the two numbers in `--threshold abs/0.05/0.2`), the pixel color is blended between background and outlier (linear).
 If the distance is above the upper threshold, the outlier's color is used without blending.